mtw/CMviz/tasks.md

 - [ ] add opacity control to sausages
 - [ ] restyle sausages
 - [ ] add help tooltip
+- [ ] shift cm's a little so they dont cover the line

 ## frontend - consider
 - [ ] compressed layout